don/ITP-DeviceToDatabase/03_RelationalDatabases/postgres.md

 ### Clients

 Postgres has a command line client `psql`.
 We'll start there.
 There are also GUI clients like [pgAdmin](https://pgadmin.org).
 There are more generic database tools like [JetBrains DataGrip](https://www.jetbrains.com/datagrip/) and lots of open source database tools.
 JetBrains makes excellent tools and they have [free licenses for students](https://www.jetbrains.com/student/).

+[TablePlus](https://tableplus.com/) database client for Mac and Windows that has support for PostgreSQL.

 ### psql